seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

    as nothing else — the reason belongs in the day log, where it can be audited.
 5. Read `analyst/state.json` and apply the lifecycle (methodology §11) before writing a single line of the answer.
-6. Perform the analysis and compose the answer, in Russian, under the methodology's output skeleton and its banned list.
+6. Perform the analysis **in the stage order methodology §5 fixes** — geometry frozen at gate step 4, before any catalyst search — and compose the answer, in Russian, under the methodology's output skeleton and its banned list.
+The order is part of the gate, not a preference: it is what makes a thorough run and a fast run produce the same-shaped answer, and reversing it spends the price budget on searches and arrives at composition with levels it may no longer publish.
 7. Write `analyst/state.json` and the day log **before** sending the answer.
 An answer sent against a state that was never written is an answer the next run cannot see.